 The second annual showcase event will feature talks, posters, awards and a reception.
 Come learn more about Bass Connections and find out what these research teams of faculty, grad students, undergrads and community partners have accomplished this year.

 Bass Connections in Energy cuts across business, engineering, policy and science to educate tomorrow’s energy leaders, create new options through research and improve decision-making about energy.
-Bass Connections in Energy partners with Duke’s Energy Initiative, a university-wide interdisciplinary collaboration dedicated to advancing an accessible, affordable, reliable and clean energy system.

 Through Bass Connections in Energy, students at all levels and in all programs of study gain the knowledge, skills and experience needed to play leadership roles in a rapidly evolving energy future.
 Bass Connections in Energy raises the stakes for students and faculty by crossing boundaries through problem-focused education—boundaries among disciplines, educational levels and schools; geographic boundaries; and boundaries between the university, business, civil society and government.

 Students interested in Bass Connections in Energy can apply to be a part of a project team, register for a course, enroll in a curricular program, participate in energy events and join a student club.